-Two of the properties underlying our investments are student housing facilities.
-In addition to the risks associated with investing in mortgage revenue bonds, investments that are secured by student housing facilities are subject to risks associated with a primarily student population and the facility's relationship with nearby educational institutions.
+Two of the properties underlying our tax-exempt mortgage revenue bonds are student housing facilities.
+In addition to the risks associated with investing in tax-exempt mortgage revenue bonds, investments that are secured by student housing facilities are subject to risks associated with a primarily student population and the facility's relationship with nearby educational institutions.
 Moreover, recent Internal Revenue Service audit activity of bonds financing certain student housing facilities could adversely affect the value of our investments in the market.